RahmanQureshi/RahmanQureshi.github.io/about.md

 At the same time, I spend a lot of time reading books and I nearly always have a kindle with me.

-I speak English and Urdu and I spent a year in Japan so 少し日本語も話せます.
+I speak English and Urdu, and I spent a year in Japan so 少し日本語も話せます.

 Don't be afraid to get in touch!
 My email is <a href="mailto:rahman.a.qureshi@gmail.com">rahman.a.qureshi@gmail.com</a>.